MSc Wireless Communications and Signal ProcessingFind a programme

 - Radio frequency engineering

 - Digital filters and spectral analysis

 Semester Two (60 credits)

-A substantial research project is initiated during Teaching Block 2 and completed during the summer.
+You will carry out a substantial research project, starting during Semester Two and completing during the summer.
 This may be based at the University or with industrial partners.

 An upper second-class honours degree (or an international equivalent) in a numerate physical science or engineering discipline.
 Candidates with a lower class of degree, equivalent qualifications or relevant work experience may be admitted if they can demonstrate their potential for higher degree work.